-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses. \$ 0 \$ 0 \$ 0 Replacing lost revenue due to reduced enrollment. \$ 0 \$ 0 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
-3 \$ 0 \$ 0 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities. \$ 0 \$ 0 \$ 0 Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. \$ 21,875 \$ 0 \$ 0 Costs of software and other necessary expenditures to achieve remote operations.
-Other Uses of (a)(1) Institutional Portion funds.
-4 \$ 0 Other Uses of (a)(2) or (a)(3) funds, if applicable.
-5 \$ 0 \$ 0 Quarterly Expenditures for each Program \$ 240,259 \$ 0 \$ 0 Total of Quarterly Expenditures \$ 240,259
+Category Amount in (a)(1) Amount in (a)(2) dollars, Amount in (a)(3) dollars, Explanatory Notes Described to the control of the cont institutional dollars if applicable if applicable Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a \$0 \$0 \$0 single class period and to provide time for disinfection between Ψ. - , , uses.
+Replacing lost revenue due to reduced enrollment. фО. ¢0 \$0 \$0 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other \$0 \$0 facilities; cancellation of use of campus venues by other Ψ Ψ organizations, lost parking revenue, etc.).
+3 Purchasing faculty and staff training in online instruction; or paying Φ0 #0 #0 additional funds to staff who are providing training in addition to their regular job responsibilities. \$0 \$0 \$0 Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or \$0 \$0 \$0 extending open networks to parking lots or public spaces, etc. Ψ. Ψ. Other Uses of (a)(1) Institutional Portion funds.
+4 \$0 Other Head of (a)(2) on (a)(2) founds if applicable 5 Other Uses of (a)(2) or (a)(3) funds, if applicable.
+5 \$0 \$0 - Quarterly Expenditures for each Program \$ 312,590 \$ 0 \$ 0 Total of Quarterly Expenditures \$ 312,590